rpascalie/SuperTeleporter/README.md

 Hello!

 This is a simple 2D platformer where the player has a teleport ability and can be played [here](https://rpascalie.github.io/SuperTeleporter/).
 The player can also jump, double jump and wall jump.
-The is no controller support.
+There is no controller support.

 I am still working on it and plan to add more levels playing around the teleportation.
 It is my first somewhat complete Unity game, I appreciate any feedback!